When are the decisions on the awarded grants made?

 Can I apply for a grant for my doctoral thesis if I am not enrolled at university?

 Yes you can.
 You do not have to be in a doctoral programme to apply.
-Remember to submit a copy of your master’s degree certificate and a reference to your application.
-Certificate can be submitted until 15 November.
+Please remember to submit a copy of your master’s degree certificate and a reference to your application.
+The certificate can be submitted until 15 November.
+If you do not graduate by that date, you cannot apply for a doctoral grant.
 You can read more about attachments here.

 I will only receive my permission to defend my thesis after the end of the application period.
 Can I apply for a grant despite this?

-Can I apply for a grant for one year for my doctoral thesis (grant level 1) and grant level 2 (post doc) for the following years?
+Can I apply for a grant for my doctoral thesis (grant level 1) and post doc research (grant level 2) on the same application?

-If you are part of a research group, you (or the project leader) can apply for the grant level 1 for the first year and grant level 2 afterwards (for yourself).
-Please note, however, that we start to pay grant level 2 (post doc) after you have defended your academic dissertation (or completed your degree in a doctoral school outside of Finland).
+If you are part of a research group, you (or the project leader) can apply for a grant for your doctoral thesis (grant level 1) and post doc research (grant level 2) on the same application.
+Please note, that we start to pay grant level 2 (post doc) after you have defended your academic dissertation or completed your degree in a doctoral school outside of Finland.

 Can Kone Foundation pay salaries for researchers through their universities?